Dr Kevin Kuykendall

 Current research projects/ collaborations

-Collaborators: Andrew Reid (Wessex Archaeology); Chris Breedon (Wessex Archaeology); Glyn Davies (ArcHeritage); Andrew Chamberlain (University of Manchester)
+Collaborators: Andrew Reid (Wessex Archaeology); Chris Breedon (Wessex Archaeology); Tim Cockrell (Archaeology, Sheffield); Creswell Crags

 South African Palaeocave Survey Project, South Africa

-Collaborators: J Brink (Bloemfontein Museum, South Africa); B Villmoare (University of Nevada, Las Vegas, USA); K Lewton (University of Southern California, USA)
+Collaborators: J Brink (Bloemfontein Museum, South Africa); B Villmoare (University of Nevada, Las Vegas, USA); K Lewton (University of Southern California, USA); Andrew Reid (Wessex Archaeology)

 Paranasal sinuses in extant and fossil primates

 This project involves the 2D and 3D analysis of CT scan and other radiographic data sets to quantify and compare internal morphological structures in extant and fossil primate crania.
 One focus has been the investigation of the evolutionary presence and absence of the maxillary sinus in extinct species of colobine monkeys, whose descendant species (modern colobines) have lost this structure.
-We are currently developing a project to document and compare the eruption pathways and development of the dentition in relation to maxillary sinus pneumatisation in humans and apes using radiographic and CT data sets.
+Future work objectives are to develop a method to document and compare the eruption pathways and development of the dentition in relation to maxillary sinus pneumatisation in humans and apes using radiographic and CT data sets.

 Collaborators: Todd C. Rae (Roehampton University); Lauren Butaric (Des Moines University, USA)